axiezai/dissertation/README.md

 The PDF file viewable at `main/dissertation.pdf`.

+Students are welcomed to look at each tex file and use the main documents as a template for their own thesis.
+Hopefully this saves you from hours of formatting and reading some awful formatting requirements document.

 ### How to compile:
 I recommend downloading TexMaker or installing LaTeX workshop extension with VSCode, then compiling the `dissertation.tex` file.
 Note that if you've never used LaTeX before and don't have any LaTeX compilers installed, you'd need to do so in addition to the editors.